 Let’s take a look at how you can identify skills to teach.

-It is important to set a goal, or teach a skill that is within your child’s developmental ability.
-Start by taking a look at her existing skills and abilities, or the things that she can do.
-This will give you a clearer picture of your child’s developmental strengths and needs.
+It is important to set a goal, or teach a skill that is within your child’s ability.
+Begin by looking at the child’s existing skills and abilities, or the things that they can already do.
+This will give you a clearer picture of your child’s strengths, interests and what they can learn next.
 Remember to look at skills in each of the six developmental areas:

 - Cognitive skills focus on thinking, problem-solving, and general knowledge (e.g., naming colours and shapes, completing puzzles).

-- Social and emotional skills focus on relating to other people and expressing feelings appropriately (e.g., greeting others, taking turns during play, identifying emotions, such as “happy”, “sad” and “angry”).
+- Social and emotional skills focus on relating to other people and expressing feelings appropriately (e.g., greeting others, taking turns during play, identifying emotions, such as “happy”, “sad” or “angry”).

 - Gross motor skills focus on controlling the body’s larger movements (e.g., sitting, walking, rolling, throwing a ball).

-- Fine motor skills focus on hand-eye coordination and controlling movements of one’s toes and fingers (e.g., stacking blocks, holding a crayon).
+- Fine motor skills focus on hand-eye coordination and controlling movements of the fingers (e.g., stacking blocks, holding a crayon).

 - Language and communication skills focus on using spoken language (words or sounds), written, or visual language (e.g., picture symbols) to understand and to be understood by others (e.g., asking for objects, repeating words and rhymes).

 Every skill or task can be broken down into smaller steps.
 This process is called Task Analysis.
-For example, teaching a child to “wash her hands” actually involves a number of steps including: turning on the tap, getting soap, scrubbing hands, rinsing hands, and then turning off the tap.
-Focus on completing one step at a time until she can wash her hands on her own.
+For example, teaching a child to “wash your hands” actually involves a number of steps including turning on the tap, getting soap, scrubbing hands, rinsing hands, and then turning off the tap.
+Focus on completing one step at a time until they have acquired the skill.

 Consider how often you need to work on this skill, who will be involved, and be sure that everyone is following the same strategies.

 We all learn in different ways.
-We can use some of the body’s senses to understand how children explore and learn about their world.
+Children tend to use their senses (smell, taste, touch, hearing and vision) to explore and learn about their world.
 Think of ways to teach your child each step.
-You may need to use real objects, or visuals to help her understand what is expected.
+You may need to use real objects, or visuals to help them understand what is expected.